1shikapandey/RAG-Chatbot/README.md

 Ensure you have **Python 3.11+** installed.
 Using `uv` is recommended for high-speed package management, though standard `pip` works too.

 ### 1. Clone & Set working directory
-Verify that the project structure contains the knowledge base documents in the `AboutMLSC/` folder:
+Verify that the project structure contains the knowledge base documents in the `About/` folder:
 ```
-mlsc_knowledge_base/ (or AboutMLSC/)
+knowledge_base/ (or About/)
-├── about_mlsc.txt
+├── about.txt
 ├── code_of_conduct.txt
 ├── domains.txt
 ├── hackathons.txt